 Creating a Dashboard

-You can manage your saved dashboards by going to Spaces and opening the appropriate Space.
+You can manage your saved dashboards by clicking Browse and opening the appropriate Space or perspective.
 Click the dashboard name to open the dashboard:

 Configuring a Dashboard

 You’ll need to put the dashboard in edit mode before you can change it.
 This helps to prevent unintentional changes when a user is interacting with a dashboard.
 To enter edit mode, simply click the Edit button in the upper right of the dashboard:

 Add Tiles to a Dashboard from the Dashboard Itself

 You can only add Looks to a dashboard when they are both saved in the same Space.
 If you would like to add Looks from a different Space, first copy the Look into the same Space as the dashboard.